Werecat: Africa

 African legends describe werelions, werepanthers or wereleopards.
 In the case of leopards, this is often because the creature is really a leopard deity masquerading as a human.
-When these gods mate with humans, offspring can be produced, and these children sometimes grow up to be shapeshifters; those who don't transform may instead have other powers.
+When these gods mate with humans, offspring can be produced, and these children sometimes grow up to be shapeshifters; those who do not transform may instead have other powers.
 In reference to werecats who turn into lions, the ability is often associated with royalty.
 Such a being may have been a king or queen in a former life.

 In Africa, there are folk tales that speak of the "Nunda," or the "Mngwa," a big cat of immense size that stalks villages at night.
-Many of these tales say it is more ferocious than a Lion and more agile than a Leopard.
+Many of these tales say it is more ferocious than a lion and more agile than a leopard.
 The Nunda are believed by some to be a variation of therianthrope that, by day, is a human, but by night becomes the werecat.
-No actual evidence of such a creature existing has ever been documented, but in 1938 a British administrator named William Hitchens, working in Tanzania, was told by locals that a monstrous cat had been attacking people at night.
+No actual evidence of such a creature existing has ever been documented, but in 1938, a British administrator named William Hitchens, working in Tanzania, was told by locals that a monstrous cat had been attacking people at night.
 Huge paw prints were found to be much larger than any known big-cat, but Hitchens dismissed the case, believing it more likely to be a lion with gigantism.

 Asia

 Mainland Asian werecats usually become tigers.
 In India, the weretiger is often a dangerous sorcerer, portrayed as a menace to livestock, who might at any time turn to man-eating.
 These tales travelled through the rest of India and into Persia through travellers who encountered the royal Bengal tigers of India and then further west.
 Chinese legends often describe weretigers as the victims of either a hereditary curse or a vindictive ghost.
 Alternatively, the ghosts of people who had been killed by tigers could become a malevolent supernatural being known as "Chang" (伥), devoting all their energy to making sure that tigers killed more humans.
 Some of these ghosts were responsible for transforming ordinary humans into man-eating weretigers.
 Also, in Japanese folklore there are creatures called bakeneko that are similar to kitsune (fox spirits) and bake-danuki (Japanese raccoon dog spirits).
-In Thailand a tiger that eats many humans may become a weretiger.
-There are also other types of weretigers, such as sorcerers with great powers who can change their form to become animals.